fleetdm/fleet/handbook/brand.md

 - **Manage risk, not fear**.
 Educate users about security threats positively.
 Risk management is smart, but focusing on fear can lead to poor decisions.
 We NEVER use fear as a communication and marketing tactic.

 - **Consider the meaning of words**.
-Do not use terms that were commonly used but are now inappropriate.
-Some are offensive, while others are judgmental.
-We never want to offend people, and in some cases, the judgmental terms detract from our ability to sound positive and avoid fear.
+We never want to offend people or sound judgemental.
+Industry jargon that was once commonly used may now be considered offensive and should be avoided.

 ### What would Mr Rogers say?